Gissio/radpro/docs/comm.md

 * Request: `SET tubeHVDutyCycle [value]\r\n`
 * Response: `OK\r\n`

-Enables the custom HV profile and sets its PWM duty-cycle, provided in decimal format with decimal places.
+Enables the custom HV profile and sets its PWM duty-cycle, provided in decimal format with up to five decimal places.
 Valid values are 0.0 to 1.0.

 Example: